Is It OK to Only Play Gambits? The Pros and Cons of a Sacrificial Chess Diet

 Hybrid Repertoire Approach

-With White: 1.e4 with Evans Gambit vs. e5, Smith-Morra vs. Sicilian
+- With White: 1. e4 with Evans Gambit against e5, Smith-Morra against Sicilian

-5. Case Studies: Players Who Thrived (and Crashed) with Gambits
+Case Studies: Players Who Succeeded (and Failed) with Gambits

 Success Story: GM Marc Esserman

-Quote: “Gambits are a way of life—not just an opening.”
+- Quote: “Gambits are a way X of life—not just an opening.”

-Cautionary Tale: IM Who Only Played the Latvian Gambit
+IM Who Only Played the Latvian Gambit From Black: Lamenters of a Master N.E.C.P.

 Daily Practice Plan